AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.simulate(*args, **kwargs)
-   :module: roadrunner
+   :module: RoadRunner

    Simulate the optionally plot current SBML model.
-This is the one stop shopping method for simulation and ploting.
+This is the one stop shopping method for simulation and plotting.

    simulate accepts a up to four positional arguments and a large number of keyword args.